moliver28/research-handbook/content/handbook/engineering/infrastructure/test-platform/debugging-qa-test-failures/index.md

     - You may also reach out to the Infrastructure team at `#infrastructure-lounge` and ask if something was changed recently on the environment in question.
 4. Test Data: Check that test data is valid.
 Live environments like Staging and Production rely on pre-existing data (QA users, access tokens).
 5. New GitLab QA version: Check if a new [GitLab QA version](https://gitlab.com/gitlab-org/gitlab-qa/-/tags?sort=updated_desc) was released.
+6. [`validate_canary!` check](https://gitlab.com/gitlab-org/gitlab/-/blob/4aa6dde8a375be69b3b1d0d2e2330c7885cbeb54/qa/qa/runtime/canary.rb#L8) failing: Check if [canary is not disabled on the environment](https://gitlab.com/gitlab-org/release/docs/blob/master/general/deploy/canary.md#canary-chatops) by running
+   `/chatops run canary --production` on [#production](https://gitlab.slack.com/archives/production) or `/chatops run canary --staging` on [#staging](https://gitlab.slack.com/archives/staging) Slack channels.
+If canary is enabled, each server should report a few connections `UP`.
+   There is [known intermittent issue](https://gitlab.com/gitlab-org/gitlab/-/issues/431847) with the traffic not getting directed to canary even though the `gitlab_canary=true` cookie is set.

 Failure examples can be seen in [Training Videos](#training-videos).